Bubobubobubobubo/Sova/website/static/doc_define_languages/define-languages.typ

 *ContinueOldest(k).* Resumes the $k$ (casted to an int) program instances that were paused the longest time ago.

-*ContinueSequence(n).* Resumes all currently paused program instances corresponding to steps in line $n$ (casted to an int).
+*ContinueSequence(n).* Resumes all currently paused program instances corresponding to frames in line $n$ (casted to an int).
 See @sec:envvariables for knowing how to get line numbers.

-*ContinueSequenceOldest(n, k).* Resumes the $k$ (casted to an int) program instances corresponding to steps in line $n$ (casted to an int) that were paused the longest time ago.
+*ContinueSequenceOldest(n, k).* Resumes the $k$ (casted to an int) program instances corresponding to frames in line $n$ (casted to an int) that were paused the longest time ago.
 See @sec:envvariables for knowing how to get line numbers.

-*ContinueSequenceYoungest(n, k).* Resumes the $k$ (casted to an int) program instances corresponding to steps in line $n$ (casted to an int) that were paused the shortest time ago.
+*ContinueSequenceYoungest(n, k).* Resumes the $k$ (casted to an int) program instances corresponding to frames in line $n$ (casted to an int) that were paused the shortest time ago.
 See @sec:envvariables for knowing how to get line numbers.

-*ContinueStep(n).* Resumes all currently paused program instances corresponding to step $n$ (casted to an int).
-See @sec:envvariables for knowing how to get step numbers.
+*ContinueFrame(n).* Resumes all currently paused program instances corresponding to frame $n$ (casted to an int).
+See @sec:envvariables for knowing how to get frame numbers.

-*ContinueStepOldest(n, k).* Resumes the $k$ (casted to an int) program instances corresponding to step $n$ (casted to an int) that were paused the longest time ago.
-See @sec:envvariables for knowing how to get step numbers.
+*ContinueFrameOldest(n, k).* Resumes the $k$ (casted to an int) program instances corresponding to frame $n$ (casted to an int) that were paused the longest time ago.
+See @sec:envvariables for knowing how to get frame numbers.

-*ContinueStepYoungest(n, k).* Resumes the $k$ (casted to an int) program instances corresponding to step $n$ (casted to an int) that were paused the shortest time ago.
-See @sec:envvariables for knowing how to get step numbers.
+*ContinueFrameYoungest(n, k).* Resumes the $k$ (casted to an int) program instances corresponding to frame $n$ (casted to an int) that were paused the shortest time ago.
+See @sec:envvariables for knowing how to get frame numbers.

 *ContinueYoungest(k).* Resumes the $k$ (casted to an int) program instances that were paused the shortest time ago.

 *Start(p, i).* Starts a new instance of program $p$.
 If $p$ is a function, then this function is used as a program.
-Else the program corresponding to step $p$ (casted to an int) is used.
+Else the program corresponding to frame $p$ (casted to an int) is used.
 The number of the new instance is recorded in $i$ (after casting it to the type of $i$).
-Remark that such a program instance is associated to the step and the line to which the program instance in which Start was called is associated.
+Remark that such a program instance is associated to the frame and the line to which the program instance in which Start was called is associated.

 === Program halting events <sec:halting>